Timwi/KtaneSouvenir/translations.md

 ## Variety

 The discriminator “the Variety that has one” might need to agree grammatically with the component in question (e.g. gender), so there are separate strings provided for each component that “one” might refer to.
-The part after the “\uE003” shows the component for your information is not actually part of the string.
+The part after the “\uE003” shows the component for your information and is not actually part of the string.
 Do not include “\uE003” or the component name in your translation.

 ## White Arrows